singaround/songbook/posts/all-tags.md

 **[short_song](/tags/short_song)** - very short songs, which may be sung through a few times or used as a round.
 Our working assumption is that songs with 16 lines or fewer will get this tag.

-**[Southern_England](/tags/Southern_England)** - Songs originating from or otherwise related to southern England.
+**[Southern_England](/tags/Southern_England)** - songs originating from or otherwise related to southern England.
 This includes any part of the English coastline that is not included in the "Northeast England" or "Northwest England" tags.

 **[Stan_Rogers](/tags/Stan_Rogers)** - songs written by or otherwise associated with [🌐Stan Rogers](https://en.wikipedia.org/wiki/Stan_Rogers)